-Ingredients needed to make cold brew iced coffee:
+Ingredients needed to make homemade cold brew iced coffee:

 - 1 teaspoon of ground cinnamon